BroadStreet-Health/COVID-19-Vaccine-Data/README.md

 	</tr>
 	<tr>
 		<td>Connecticut<td>
-		<td>A person who has received one dose of any vaccine is considered to have received at least one dose. -4/1/2021<td>
+		<td>At least one dose: one dose of any vaccine<td>
- 		<td>A person is considered fully vaccinated if they have received 2 doses of the Pfizer or Moderna vaccines or 1 dose of the Johnson & Johnson vaccine.
-The fully vaccinated are a subset of the number who have received at least one dose. -4/1/2021<td>
+ 		<td>Fully vaccinated: 2 doses of the Pfizer or Modern vaccines or 1 dose of the J&J. The fully vaccinated are a sunset of the number who have received at least one dose.<td>
 		<td><td>
-		<td>Total number of doses administered.<td>
+		<td>The number of “at least one dose” and “fully vaccinated” add up to more than the number of total doses because people who received the J&J vaccine fit into both categories.<td>
 	</tr>
 	<tr>
 		<td>Delaware<td>